ethandmd/dawn-patrol/ROADMAP.md

 # Development Diary

 ## Logs
+### 12/15
+I skipped a few log entries.
+Never got the running clock to work properly.
+Tried running the clock in one thread and accepting user input on a different thread.
+Had some issues with synchronization.

 ### 12/09
 It's late.
 I added a Vertex class, added some more unit tests (still from complete, but it gets the gist), and tweaked